Professional Reviews

 No, only VPNs that come with ad blockers are able to block ads.
 While good VPNs come with a wide range of security features like AES 256-bit encryption, a kill switch, and a strict no-logs policy, you must purchase a VPN with an ad blocker to get this feature.

-My favorite VPN with an ad blocker is Private Internet Access — it has a top-of-the-line ad, tracker, and malware blocker (called MACE), and it also includes high-end security features, super-fast connection speeds, and really cheap prices.
+My favorite VPN with an ad blocker is Private Internet Access — it has a top-of-the-line ad, tracker, and malware blocker, and it also includes high-end security features, blazing-fast connection speeds, and excellent streaming and torrenting support.

 Are free VPNs with ad blockers safe?